Qiskit/qiskit/CONTRIBUTING.md

 dependency packages installed in your environment, which are listed in the `pyproject.toml` file under the `[build-system]` section.

+### Compile time options

+When building qiskit from source there are options available to control how Qiskit is build.
+Right now the only option is if you set the environment variable `QISKIT_NO_CACHE_GATES=1` this will disable runtime caching of Python gate objects when accessing them from a `QuantumCircuit` or `DAGCircuit`.
+This makes a tradeoff between runtime performance for Python access and memory overhead.
+Caching gates will result in better runtime for users of Python at the cost of increased memory consumption.
+If you're working with any custom transpiler passes written in python or are otherwise using a workflow that repeatedly accesses the `operation` attribute of a `CircuitInstruction` or `op` attribute of `DAGOpNode` enabling caching is recommended.

 ## Issues and pull requests